Healthy Active Learning

 Improving the wellbeing of tamariki.

-As a Regional Sports Trust we partner with Sport New Zealand and Te Whatu Ora Taranaki as part of our own strategy for young people.
-We are committed to supporting 31 Taranaki schools to achieve five outcomes:
+We partner with Sport New Zealand and Te Whatu Ora Taranaki as part of our strategy for young people.

-3. Education settings value mātauranga Māori and promote culturally distinctive approaches to play, active recreation, sport, kai and inu, and curriculum delivery.
+3. Education settings tjat value mātauranga Māori and promote culturally distinctive approaches to play, active recreation, sport, kai and inu, and curriculum delivery.

-4. Teachers and kaiako implement active teaching and learning approaches to deliver quality health and physical education.
+4. Teachers and kaiako who implement active teaching and learning approaches to deliver quality health and physical education.

-5. Education settings work effectively with whānau and their local community to enable inclusive and equitable access to play, active recreation, sport, and quality food and drink.
+5. Education settings that work effectively with whānau and their local community to enable inclusive and equitable access to play, active recreation, sport, and quality food and drink.

 Manukorihi Intermediate